 Whether you have attended church all your life or have never been at all, we know that it is not easy visiting a church for the first time.
 As you prepare to visit with us, we want to answer some questions you might have, so that you can have the best experience possible.

 What kind of church is Downham Baptist Church?

 We are group of people who have believed on Jesus Christ for salvation and forgiveness of sins.
 We desire to follow the teachings of the Bible and to share the gospel and love of Christ with the world.
 We are an autonomous church holding to historic Baptist principles.
 We believe in teaching the Bible verse by verse.
 We believe in worshipping God through music, singing a mixture of hymns and choruses.
 We strive to make everyone who attends or visits with us feel welcome and comfortable.
 You can find out more about what we believe here.

 When are services?

-On Sundays, we have Sunday School and Small Group Bible studies for all ages starting at 10:30 and morning worship service at 11:30.
-The morning worship service lasts no more than 70 minutes and is followed by a time of fellowship over tea and coffee.
-The Wednesday evening Bible study takes places at 7.00pm in a home.
-Please contact the church for more info.
+On Sundays, we have a combined Bible class for all ages starting at 10:45 and morning worship service at 11:30.
+The morning worship service currently lasts only 45 minutes.
+The Wednesday evening Bible study takes places at 7.00pm.

 What should I wear?